Statistics did not prove that the Huanan Seafood Wholesale Market was the early epicenter of the COVID-19 pandemic: Introduction

-The statistics in {\bf W} mainly use {\it center-points\/}, which are defined by the coordinate-wise median latitudes and longitudes. {\bf W}'s using the center-point to identify the ``center'' of a point cloud is analogous to using the median to measure the central tendency of a set of numerical data, obviously under the (unestablished) assumption that the ``center'' of a cloud of locations of cases starting from an origin of the infection process is close to this origin.
-However, using coordinate-wise median to define the ``center'' of a point cloud is a questionable choice, because the coordinate-wise median is not rotationally invariant \citep{Walker2022a}.
-Using the centroid, which is the coordinate-wise mean, may be geometrically more robust.
-Moreover, the paper considers as possible origin only one location, namely, the seafood market.
-They carried out a Monte Carlo test, found that the median distance between the seafood market and the confirmed cases is significantly shorter than the median distance between the seafood market and independent points following the Wuhan population density, and concluded that the seafood market was the origin of the infection process.
-This choice of the origin is based on non-statistical argument and is by no means data-driven.
-This has led us, as statisticians, to a critical view of the paper.
-We will discuss with technical details, considering statisticians as target readers, only the above mentioned statistical aspects of {\bf W} and will not judge their zoonotic argument.
+The statistics in {\bf W} mainly use {\it center-points\/}, which are defined by the coordinate-wise median latitudes and longitudes (see Supplementary Materials of {\bf W}). {\bf W}'s use of the center-point to identify the ``center'' of a point cloud is analogous to the use of the median to measure the central tendency of a set of numerical data, obviously under the (unestablished) assumption that the ``center'' of a cloud of locations of cases starting from an origin of the infection process is close to this origin.
+However, using the coordinate-wise median to define the ``center'' of a point cloud is a questionable choice, because the coordinate-wise median is not rotationally invariant \citep{Walker2022a}.
+Using the centroid, which is the coordinate-wise mean, may be geometrically more reasonable.
+Another rotationally invariant representation of the ``center'' of a point cloud is the peak, or the mode, of the underlying spatial density function, if it is unimodal.
+Moreover, {\bf W} considers only one location, namely, the seafood market, as a possible origin based on some non-statistical argument.
+They carried out a Monte Carlo test, found that the median distance between the seafood market and the confirmed cases is significantly shorter than the median distance between the seafood market and independent points following the Wuhan population density, and concluded that because the confirmed cases are not random points distributed according to the population density, the seafood market was the origin of the infection process.

+Their unconvincing analysis has led us to a critical view of the paper.
+We will discuss with technical details only the above-mentioned statistical aspects of {\bf W} and will not judge their zoonotic argument. {\bf W} also reported their spatial relative risk analysis of environmental samples taken inside the seafood market, but in this paper we criticise only their arguments in finding the epicenter of the outbreak in Wuhan City; the analysis of the spatial data within the seafood market is hence irrelevant here.